aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-epub/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to EPUB via .NET" h2=".NET API to Render OFT to EPUB on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add OFT to EPUB conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to EPUB.
+As a .NET developer, you may need to add OFT to EPUB conversion features to your applications.
+Aspose.Total for .NET is the perfect solution for this.
+It is a suite of file format manipulation APIs that can help you achieve the desired results.

+Aspose.Email for .NET is the first API you need to use.
+It can help you convert OFT file format to HTML.
+This API is equipped with features like email message conversion, email message extraction, and more.
+It also supports various file formats like MSG, EML, EMLX, MHTML, and more.

+Once you have converted the OFT file to HTML, you can use Aspose.Words for .NET to render HTML to EPUB.
+This API is designed to help you create, edit, and convert documents.
+It supports a wide range of file formats like DOC, DOCX, ODT, RTF, HTML, and more.
+It also offers features like document manipulation, document comparison, mail merge, and more.

+By using Aspose.Total for .NET, you can easily convert OFT to EPUB.
+This suite of APIs is the perfect solution for .NET developers who need to add OFT to EPUB conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}